 Out of the two settings, I would say that the brightness of your monitor is the most important.
-If your monitor is too bright, the blue light it emits will cause a lot of eye strain, resulting in potential vision problems, eyes feeling tired, headaches and problems with sleeping.
+If your monitor is too bright, the blue light it emits might cause:

 But adjusting the brightness to some normal values, as well as contrast, will help you a lot and you will actually feel that it’s much better as soon as you make the adjustments.

 Since we use different methods to change these two settings, we’re going to talk about each of them below and we’ll start with the most important of the bunch.

 Ideal brightness and contrast for your monitor and eyes

 You don’t want these settings to be too high as higher brightness can cause more problems.
 The darker the room you’re in, the lower you should set your brightness levels.
 For most – like regular office conditions – setting the brightness level to 60 should be good.